nleaf/nleaf.github.io/_resources/2018-03-28-columbus-metropolitan-library.md

     background: "/uploads/exp_case_study_scenario-1.jpg"
     headline: The Scenario
-    description: Columbus Metropolitan Library’s Information Technology team, led by Senior Director of Information Technology Burton Bardus, knew it was time for some changes.
-The library’s infrastructure, including its entire production environment, was in-house at the library data center and approaching end of life.
+    description: Columbus Metropolitan Library’s Information Technology team, led by Senior Director of IT, Burton Bardus, knew it was time for some changes.
+      The library’s infrastructure, including its entire production environment, was in-house at the library data center and approaching end-of-life.
   - align-left: false
     icon: "/uploads/EXP_Availability.svg"
     background: "/uploads/exp_case_study_challenge.jpg"
     headline: The Challenge
-    description: Further, CML’s disaster recovery plan was outdated and hadn’t recently been put through the rigors of full testing; the team lacked confidence in its ability to recover critical applications in the face of a disaster.
-And with more than 650,000 cardholders relying on CML for a variety of services and resources, it was imperative to the team that they find a stable solution for its undersized infrastructure and moderate disaster recovery plan.
+    description: CML’s disaster recovery plan was outdated and hadn’t recently been put through the rigors of full testing, while the team lacked confidence in its ability to recover critical applications in the face of a disaster.
+And with more than 650,000 cardholders relying on CML for a variety of services and resources, it was imperative to find a stable solution for its undersized infrastructure and moderate disaster recovery plan.
   - align-left: true
     icon: "/uploads/exp-results-icon.svg"